Mifos Initiative: History

+In 2015, Mifos contributed the core MifosX platform to Apache Software Foundation and the project is now called Apache Fineract(R).
+Mifos continued to maintain a number of DPGs (Digital Public Goods) and other projects that focus on financial services (Core Banking, Payment Orchestration).
+Capabilities of these products include different User Interfaces, Payments Orchestration, Deployment tools, Mobile Applications and Reports.

 Community

-The MifosX community includes developers, implementers, and users from various countries who collaborate through mailing lists, IRC, and annual conferences.
+The Mifos community includes developers, implementers, and users from various countries who collaborate through mailing lists, Slack, working groups, internships, attendance and promotion of DPGs and Open Source at conferences.
+Previously Mifos has organised annual conferences.

-MifosX organizes an annual summit for developers and users with conferences, exhibitions and other audience-oriented events.
+Mifos previously organized an annual summit for developers and users with conferences, exhibitions and other audience-oriented events.
 The 2012 summit was held in Bangalore, and in 2013, it was held at Jaipur in the month of October.
 Held in Kuampala, Uganda, the 2014 Summit was a four-day event with a large focus on hands-on training for partners and users, collaborative tech sessions for contributors, and educational sessions focussing on fin-tech and the financial inclusion sector.

-MifosX has also participated in several other independent events.
+Mifos has also participated in several other independent events.
 In 2013, Mifos has participated in Google Summer of Code as well as Random Hacks of Kindness during RHoK Global December 2012.
 Moreover, Mifos has been part of the FinDEVr San Francisco 2014 event, acting as a sponsor.
 One of Mifos' members, James Dailey (board member and Chief Innovation Officer), took the stage to discuss the reinvention of banking.
 On the first of November, Mifos Initiative also took part in the Global Islamic Microfinance Forum, held in Dubai, UAE.